Shallow Foundations :

-Foundations provided immediately beneath the lowest part of the structure, near to the ground level are known as shallow foundations.
+Foundations provided immediately beneath the lowest part of the structure, near the ground level are known as shallow foundations.
 Such foundations are mostly placed on the first hard and firm strata available below the ground level.
 Shallow foundations are further classified into the following types:

 1) Spread Footing Foundations :